Juvenile and Child Dependency Proceedings

 In a dependency proceeding, the state asserts a parent is unable or unfit to care for a child.

-Juvenile or child dependency proceedings determine whether a child's parent or guardian is abusive or neglectful.
-In a dependency proceeding, the juvenile court may temporarily or permanently remove the child from the parent's home.
-If the child is removed temporarily, the court can order continued monitoring and services to the family (called family reunification services), with the goal of returning the child to the home.
-If a child is permanently removed from the home, the court may terminate the parent's rights and another family can adopt the child.
+Juvenile or child dependency proceedings determine whether a parent or guardian is abusive or neglectful to their child.
+In a dependency proceeding, the juvenile or family court may temporarily or permanently remove the child from the parent's home.

 While each state has its own laws governing what sort of behavior can result in dependency proceedings, they generally arise as a result of physical abuse (injury), sexual abuse, neglect (failure to provide adequate food, clothing, shelter, medical care, or supervision), abandonment, or severe emotional abuse.
 Abuse and neglect can have many different causes, but parental drug addiction and untreated mental illness are both big risk factors.

-The following are examples of abuse and neglect:
+The following are examples of abuse and neglect by a parent or legal guardian:

-• a parent who beats a child, causing injury and hospitalization
+• beating a child, causing injury and hospitalization

-• a parent who fails to call the police and allows a dating partner to spend time alone with children knowing that partner is sexually abusive
+• allowing a dating partner to spend time alone with children knowing that partner is sexually abusive

-• a guardian who does not send a child to school regularly, does not keep the house stocked with food, and regularly leaves a young child alone, and
+• not sending a child to school regularly, not keeping the house stocked with food, and regularly leaving a young child unsupervised

 Many of the behaviors that can constitute abuse or neglect are also crimes.

-While CPS social workers and police can remove children on an emergency basis, children can be kept out of the home only if a juvenile court judge reviews the case and decides that the home is not safe.
-Children who are removed from their homes may be sent to stay with relatives or placed in foster care or a group home.
-Generally, except in the most egregious cases, parents will be allowed to visit with their children, as long as the goal is family reunification.
+While social workers and police can remove children on an emergency basis, children can be kept out of the home only if a juvenile court judge reviews the case and decides that the home is not safe.
+Children who are removed from their homes might be sent to stay with relatives or placed in foster care or a group home.

 Family Reunification Services

-Family reunification services include parenting classes, substance abuse treatment and testing, mental health services, and household management classes.
+Keeping families together is a top priority, as long as it's safe for the child.
+Family reunification services might include parenting classes, substance abuse treatment and testing, mental health services, and household management classes.
 Parents may also be asked to look for work or attend school.
+The juvenile court may hold review hearings every 6 months or at another interval to oversee the parents' progress on their family reunification case plan.

-Parents have a constitutional right to raise their children in the manner that they see fit, including discipline.
-However, there are limits.
-For example, parents may use physical discipline against their children only if it is done in moderation and does not cause injury to the child; and parents may keep their children out of school only if their children are homeschooled.
+Parents have fundamental liberty interests in the care, custody, and control of their children and to raise their children without undue interference by the state.
+However, these rights are not absolute.
+For example, parents may use physical discipline against their children only if it is done in moderation and does not cause injury to the child.
+Parents may keep their children out of school but only if their children are homeschooled or receive online education.

 DEFEND YOUR RIGHTS